 I have come for Silvia.
 To bear witness in her stead.
-To be present at the return of Henrik Visnapuu to the soil of his homeland, and his reunion with his wife and first muse, Hilda.
+To be present at the return of Henrik Visnapuu to the soil of his homeland and his reunion with his wife, Hilda.

-Upon Visnapuu’s unexpected death in 1951, to heart failure, Silvia with a meagre salary, never quite enough for basic living expenses, determinedly paid for Visnapuu’s burial by monthly installment.
+Upon Visnapuu’s unexpected death in 1951 to heart failure, Silvia, with a meager salary, never quite enough for basic living expenses, determinedly paid for Visnapuu’s burial by monthly installment.
 Honoring him with dignity.
 Years later, Silvia had thrilled at the thought of Visnapuu being returned to Estonia, but she had not lived long enough to see the day.

-I have arrived early for fear of being late and I walk the paths barefoot, needing to take off my inappropriate heels to find the graves of Silvia’s step-mother, Johanna and her brother Juri.
-I walk over the roots of trees, feeling the small stones and pine needles beneath my feet, as if I am at home on the mountain in Vermont.
-Soon, it is time to return to my heels and make my way back to the small chapel as people gather.
+I arrived early for fear of being late, and I walk the paths barefoot, needing to take off my inappropriate heels to find the graves of Silvia’s stepmother, Johanna, and her brother Juri.
+I walk over the roots of trees, feeling the small stones and pine needles beneath my feet as if I were at home on the mountain in Vermont.
+Soon, it is time to slip on my heels and make my way back to the small chapel as people gather.

 The military arrives, young men in rigid formal functions, the final caretakers of Visnapuu’s remains.
-Next, the president of the writers union and then more members of Sakala (Visnapuu’s student cooperation) wearing their colored sashes, and forming a sea of blue caps.
-More guests begin to form a growing but intimate group.
-Everyone carries a bouquet of blue and white flowers: peonies, bachelor’s buttons, hydrangeas and the white chrysanthemum of Siuru.
+Next, the writers union president and then more Sakala members (Visnapuu’s student cooperation) arrive with their colored sashes to form a sea of blue caps.
+More guests arrive, forming a growing but intimate group.
+Everyone carries a bouquet of blue and white flowers: peonies, bachelor’s buttons, hydrangeas, and the white chrysanthemum of Siuru.
 The priests arrive from Tartu as well as Helme, the birthplace of Visnapuu.
-Photographers swoop like a flock of swallows at dusk, intent on sharing with the people of Estonia, each detail of the ceremony, documenting for posterity.
+Photographers swoop like a flock of swallows at dusk, intent on sharing each detail of the ceremony with the people of Estonia, documenting for posterity.

 The guests gather at the gravesite, not mourners but solemn nonetheless.
-Songs are sung and tributes given.
+Songs are sung, and tributes are paid.
 Poems are read.
 A priest gives his blessing.

-But the meaning of the words is lost to me, (although graciously translated later).
+But the meaning of the words is lost to me (although graciously translated later).
 Instead, I follow the natural intonations and rhythm of speech and song.
 Soon I hear a red-throated bird at the edge of the gathering as she joins with her own song.
-I watch the glint of the sunlight on a ceremonial sword, as if it were a forest sprite come to pay respects.
-I study the trees and their colors in the sunlight watching them fade as the branches move in the calm breeze, thinking how these trees will stand by this grave long after I am in my own.
-Each small piece of nature interweaving with the sounds and traditions of a people honoring both a life and a return, as if listening to the words alone were not enough.
+I watch the glint of the sunlight on a ceremonial sword as if it were a forest sprite coming to pay respects.
+I study the trees and their colors in the sunlight, watching them fade as the branches move in the calm breeze, thinking how these trees will stand by this grave long after I am in my own.
+Each small piece of nature interweaved with the sounds and traditions of a people honoring both a life and a return, as if listening to the words alone were not enough.
 Mother nature herself alive in Metsakalmistu.

 The cool sand in my hand, it is Sivlia’s name in my thoughts.
 As flowers are placed on the growing bouquet on the grave, I offer a small handful of the fading petals from her garden.
 In memory, with honor.